-Kotiharju Sauna, built in 1928, has maintained the original architecture throughout the decades.
+Kotiharju Sauna in Helsinki, built in 1928, has maintained the original architecture throughout the decades.

 The family-owned Kotiharju Sauna is today managed by Risto and Merja Holopainen.
 The sauna was renovated in 1999 with financial support from the Helsinki Culture Capital Foundation.

 Only wood-burning saunas let you enjoy the mellow heat of the traditional sauna experience.
-Part of the inimitable Kotiharju experience consists of solving the problems of the world with fellow bathers in the soft steam of the sauna and then cooling off outdoors in front of the sauna.
+Part of the unique Kotiharju experience consists of solving the world's problems with fellow bathers in the soft steam of the sauna and then cooling off outdoors in front of the sauna.

 At Kotiharju, there is room for 20 – 30 bathers on the uppermost benches, where the heat and steam (löyly) are the best and hottest.

-Separate wood-burning saunas for men, women, and groups and families.
+Separate wood-burning saunas for men, women, groups and families.
 Towels, refreshments, washing service and massage available.